rubund/gr-dab/README.md

 User guide for the utility **grdab**
 ------------------------------------

-All SDRs supported by gr-osmosdr and which can tune to the DAB frequencies can be used with grdab. grdab currently only supports DAB+
+All SDRs supported by gr-osmosdr and which can tune to the DAB frequencies can be used with grdab. grdab can currently only receive DAB+ audio.

 #### "Calibration":